ptaconet/getremotedata/README.md

   purrr::map(~getRemoteData::prepareData_gpm(.,"precipitationCal")) %>%
   set_names(dl_gpm$name)
 ```

-The functions of `getRemoteData` all work the same way :

-  - `timeRange` is your date / time frame of interest (eventually
-    including hours for the data with less that daily resolution) ;
-  - `roi` is your area of interest (as an `sf` object, either point or
-    polygon) ;
-  - `destfolder` is the data destination folder ;
-  - by default, the function does not download the dataset.
-It returns a
-    data.frame with the URL(s) to download the dataset(s) of interest
-    given the input arguments.
-To download the data, set the *download*
-    argument to TRUE ;
-  - other arguments are specific to each data product (e.g.
-    `collection`, `dimensions`,`username`,`password`)

-Absence of the `timeRange` (resp. `roi`) arguments in a function means
-that the data of interest do not have any temporal (resp. spatial)
-dimension.

 Have a look at the vignette [Automatic extraction of spatial-temporal
 environmental data within buffers around sampling